26 Family Friendly Things To Do In Philadelphia With Kids

 The Academy of Natural Sciences of Drexel University

-1900 Benjamin Franklin Parkway Philadelphia, PA 19103
+1900 Benjamin Franklin Parkway, Philadelphia, PA 19103

-Things to do in Philadelphia with kids to get them moving
+Family friendly things to do in Philadelphia with kids to get them moving

-things to do in philadelphia with kids Please Touch Museum
+family friendly things to do in philadelphia with kids Please Touch Museum

 Please Touch Museum

 Littles can play purposefully at the Please Touch Museum, where “yes” is the theme, and gain independence and confidence.
 This award-winning children’s museum is an educational play place where kids will discover the power of learning through play.
-Catch a game of I Spy in the Fairy Tale Garden, learn about money at the Cents and Sensibility exhibit, “roast marshmallows” at the campfire, drive a SEPTA bus at Roadside Attractions, or on sunny days, step outside to the Please Touch Garden.
+Catch a game of I Spy in the Fairy Tale Garden, learn about money at the Cents and Sensibility exhibit, “roast marshmallows” at the Happy Camper, drive a SEPTA bus at Roadside Attractions, or on sunny days, step outside to the Please Touch Garden.

 Memorial Hall – 4231 Avenue of the Republic, Philadelphia, PA 19131